-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations j. measures to retain the existing North Star station sign in situ (or re-instated following construction) alongside the rail corridor in North Star Community Park; and k. an Unexpected Heritage Finds and Human Remains Procedure, with the requirement that DPC Heritage are contacted and consulted upon the discovery of human remains, prepared by a suitably qualified and experienced heritage specialist.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 discovery of human remains, prepared by a suitably qualified and experienced heritage specialist.
 The Proponent must consult with the Registered Aboriginal Parties in the development of the Sub-plan with respect to Aboriginal objects.
-Note: Human remains that are found unexpectedly during works are under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately. and panel platform at Moree Railway Station outlined in Sections 5.2 and 5.9.1. an interpretation strategy for Edgeroi, Bellata and Gurley Railway Stations outlined in Section 5.9.1. all practical options for offering components of the Croppa Creek rail bridge to the local community outlined in Section 2. measures to retain the existing North Star station sign in alongside the rail corridor in North Star Community Park outlined in Sections 5.9.1.
-Sections 5.8.6 and 5.8.7 outline an Unexpected Heritage Finds and Human Remains Procedure.
-C12 The Flood Emergency Management Sub-plan must include measures for managing flood risks during construction and address flood recovery.
+Note: Human remains that are found unexpectedly during works are under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately.
+C12 The Flood Emergency Management Sub- plan must include measures for managing flood risks during construction and address flood recovery.
 The FEMP was prepared in consultation with DPIE and approved, CEMP rev E 04/02/2021.
 Endorsement of these plans was provided a letter from NSW DPIE dated 7 April 2021.
+The latest iteration of the FEMP was issued on 24/01/2023, having been approved by the nominee for the Planning Secretary on 19/01/2023.
+An environmental risk assessment during construction is provided in Section 4.1 and 4.3, with controls around flood response and recovery being provided in Sections 15 and 16.
 Compliant C13 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Secretary, including any minor amendments approved by the ER, must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and sub-plans have been endorsed by the ER and approved by the Secretary.
 The condition was triggered outside of the audit period and was found compliant.
 The CEMP, Sub-plans, and monitoring programs were prepared in consultation with DPIE and approved, CEMP rev E 04/02/2021.
 Endorsement of these plans was provided a letter from NSW DPIE dated 7 April 2021.
-Not triggered
+Not triggered CONS TRUCTION MONITORING PROGRA MS

-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations CONS TRUCTION MONITORING PROGRAMS C14 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies and relevant councils identified for the Construction Monitoring Programs to compare actual performance of construction of the CSSI against performance predicted in the documents specified in Condition A1.
-Required Construction Relevant government authorities to be consulted for each Construction Monitoring Programs Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted for each Construction Monitoring Program Relevant Government authorities to be consulted in Condition A1.
-The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPE and the relevant government agencies and relevant councils.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 C14 The following Construction Monitoring Programs must be prepared in consultation with the relevant government agencies and relevant councils identified for the Construction Monitoring Programs to compare actual performance of construction of the CSSI against performance predicted in the documents specified in Condition A1.
+Required Construction Relevant government authorities to be for each Construction Monitoring Programs Nil The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPE and the relevant government agencies and relevant councils.
 DPE approval letters were sighted for each relevant plan with dates and details noted in the conditions above.
 Compliant C15 Each Construction Monitoring Program must provide: a. details of baseline data available; b. details of any baseline data to be obtained and when; c. details of all monitoring of the CSSI to be undertaken; d. the parameters of the CSSI to be monitored; e. the frequency of monitoring to be undertaken; f. the location of monitoring; g. the reporting of monitoring and analysis results against relevant criteria; h. procedures to identify and implement additional mitigation measures where results of monitoring are unsatisfactory; and i. any consultation required in relation to the monitoring programs.
 The CEMP, Sub-plans, and monitoring programs have been prepared and approved in consultation with DPIE and the relevant government agencies and relevant councils.
 The Construction Monitoring Program were observed to provide the information outlined in condition C15.
 Compliant